MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 # Tutorial: Estimate the resources of a quantum chemistry problem

 This tutorial shows how to estimate the physical resources required to calculate the energy of a Hamiltonian to chemical accuracy of 1 mHa using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).
 The quantum algorithm that calculates the energy of the Hamiltonian is based on *double-factorized qubitization*.
-The Hamiltonian is described in terms of one- and two-electron integrals in the FCIDUMP (full configuration interaction) files that are available via an HTTPS URI.
+The Hamiltonian is described in terms of one- and two-electron integrals in provided FCIDUMP (full configuration interaction) files that are available via an HTTPS URI.

 The *qubitization* approach is based on quantum phase estimation, but instead of constructing the standard $U = \\exp{(-i H/\\alpha)}$ from the Hamiltonian matrix $H$, one takes $U = \\exp{(-i \\sin^{-1} (H/\\alpha))}$, which can typically be implemented with fewer resources.
 Using *double-factorization*, $H$ is represented compactly through a combination of a judicious choice of orbitals and compression.
 The tolerated total error budget is $\\epsilon = 0.01$, corresponding to $1\\%$.